clojars/clojars-web/README.md

 By default this creates a running development system at <http://localhost:8080>.

+**Note:** You may get the following error in the browser when accessing the dev system after running `(go)` for the first time:

+    No implementation of method: :-report-error of protocol: #'clojars.errors/ErrorReporter found for class: clojars.errors.StdOutReporter

+If so, running `(go)` a second time should eliminate the error.

 When you make changes to your source files, use `reset` to reload any modified files and reset the server.